Scenic California river hamlet razed by deadly wildfire

 Amid storms on Tuesday that dumped heavy rain and swelled rivers in the area, a private contractor aiding the firefighting effort was hurt when a bridge gave out and washed the contractor's pickup truck away, said Courtney Kreider, a spokesperson with the Siskiyou County Sheriff's Office.
 The contractor was hospitalized with non-life-threatening injuries, she said.

-Several thousand people remained under evacuation orders, 100 buildings ranging from homes to greenhouses have burned and at least four bodies have been found near Klamath River within the burned area of the wildfire that is among those that have become fiercer in recent years throughout the Western U.S. Identifying the people were were killed, including two found inside a burned vehicle in a driveway, could take several days, Kreider said.
+Several thousand people remained under evacuation orders, 100 buildings ranging from homes to greenhouses have burned and at least four bodies have been found near Klamath River within the burned area of the wildfire.
+Identifying the people who were killed, including two found inside a burned vehicle in a driveway, could take several days, Kreider said.

 The fire has charred nearly 90 square miles (233 square kilometers) since it erupted last Friday and is the largest of several wildfires burning in the Klamath National Forest.